zakirullin/cognitive-load/README.md

 Take a look at the overarching design principles of one of the biggest tech companies:
 `Clarity`: The code’s purpose and rationale is clear to the reader.
 `Simplicity`: The code accomplishes its goal in the simplest way possible.
-`Concision`: **The code has a high signal-to-noise ratio**.
-In other words, we should have more intrinsic than extraneous cognitive load.
-`Maintainability`: The code is written such that it can be easily maintained.
+`Concision`: The code is easy to discern the relevant details, and the naming and structure guide the reader through these details.
 `Consistency`: The code is consistent with the broader codebase.

 Does the new fancy buzzword comply with these principles?
 Or all it does is creating extraneous cognitive load?